 Google Analytics for Law Firms: The Ultimate Guide

 Here at Moore Legal Technology, we don't just act on instinct.
 We use data and analytics to ensure our approach is working, and to help us plan where to go next.
-Every website Moore Legal Technology builds has three main objectives:
+Every website Moore Legal Technology builds has two main objectives:

 - To generate enquiries via telephone, email & contact form.